Job Search Terminal

 Apply tab

-- Prepare application answers: paste common or custom application questions, generate AI answers for copy-paste.
-App never auto-submits anything.
+- Prepare application answers: paste common or custom application questions,

 - Application status selector: move the job through the 11-status funnel.